COINHOUSE TERMS AND CONDITIONS OF USE

 The supporting documents required by the Compliance and Risk Management Department include (but are not limited to)

-- Additional identity documents (passport, driving licence, civil status, visa), including document proving the creation of a joint account;
+- Additional identity documents (passport, driving licence, civil status, visa);

 - Communicate as quickly as possible any change in your financial or professional situation;